 These drugs have both a high potential for abuse and a common medical use within the US.
 Examples of Schedule II drugs include hydrocodone and methylphenidate.

-Drugs within this category are less likely to be abused and are commonly used for medical purposes within the US.
+Abused less likely, drugs within this category commonly used for medical purposes within the US.
 Examples include anabolic steroids and medications containing low doses of codeine.

 This designation is for drugs commonly used for medical purposes that have a lower likelihood of abuse compared to Schedule III substances.
 Diazepam (Valium) and zolpidem (Ambien) are two examples.

-Drugs classified as Schedule V have very low abuse potentials while also being commonly prescribed for medical use.
+Drugs classified as Schedule V have very low abuse potentials while commonly prescribed for medical use.
 Schedule V mostly covers very low-dose narcotics.

-Criminal charges for drug possession vary and are dependent upon the Schedule involved:
+Criminal charges for drug possession vary, dependent upon the Schedule involved:

-First and second offenses are generally considered Class A misdemeanors, while third and subsequent convictions are Third Degree Felonies.
+First and second offenses generally considered Class A misdemeanors, while third and subsequent convictions Third Degree Felonies.